gabaod/descenders-chair-lift-animation/readme.md

-put SkiLiftTower.cs into Assets/ create a new empty object and name it SkyLift drag SkiLiftTower.cs onto that SkyLift object and define the fields.
+put SkiLiftTower.cs into Assets/ create a new empty object and name it SkiLift drag SkiLiftTower.cs onto that SkyLift object and define the fields.

 currently start wheel end wheel start return wheel and return end wheel need to be defined..  start would be where you want your cable to start to draw, end wheel is to the final tower on the same side of tower for that cable<br>